2026 Reed Conference for Pharmacy

 Massachusetts College of Pharmacy and Health Sciences continuing education staff members have no relevant financial relationships with ineligible companies within the last 24 months to disclose.

-No funding from industry provided for this event.
+No funding from industry is provided for this event.
 No exhibitors will be present.

 1 Patriot Place